stevensouza/playground_python/README.md

 spreadsheet data and this data would be converted to a Pandas DataFrame and the DataFrame could be saved to a database table.
 Currently, database (sql), Excel, and GoogleSheets are allowed as both sources and destinations.
 The Panda's library is used to implement pandas_etl.py and so any data format that Pandas supports could also easily be added (Parquet, ORO, CSV, JSON,..).
 See the following for the possible pandas datasources and
 datasinks: https://pandas.pydata.org/pandas-docs/stable/reference/io.html

 pandas_etl.py takes a config file (json) as an argument.
 This file has configuration information for both the source and destination.
-The following directory has examples of all supported sources and destinations: https://github.com/stevensouza/playground_python/tree/master/pandas/resources.
+The following directory has examples for all supported sources and destinations: https://github.com/stevensouza/playground_python/tree/master/pandas/resources.

 A few examples follow.
 The examples can be invoked from within the 'pandas' directory.
 (Note: In the cases of mysql and GoogleSheets examples you would need to change them to use your respective credentials):